ncpa0/ADWaveCSS/docs/components/typography.md

 </p>
 ```

-Headers can have four different sizes, `header-sm` is slighty lower font size than the default and the `header-xl` and `header-xl` and `header-xxl` are higher font size.
+Headers can have four different sizes, `header-sm` is slighty lower font size than the default and the `header-xl` and `header-xxl` are higher font size.

 # Class Names